oracle/tribuo/docs/FAQs.md

 The provenance is a superset of configurations.
 You can convert a provenance object into a set of configurations, one for each of its constituent parts.
-In contrast, the configuration cannot be converted into a provenance without executing the code (e.g. loading the dataset or training the model) as otherwise it won't know the run-specific information.
+In contrast, the configuration cannot be converted into a provenance without executing the code (e.g. loading the dataset or training the model) as, otherwise, it won't know the run-specific information.

 ### What's the difference between a DataSource and a Dataset?

 A `DataSource` performs the inbound ETL step from the source data on disk or from a database.
-It's responsible for featurizing the data (e.g. converting text into bigram counts), reading the ground truth outputs, and creating the `Example`s to contain the features and outputs.
+It's responsible for featurising the data (e.g. converting text into bigram counts), reading the ground truth outputs, and creating the `Example`s to contain the features and outputs.
 A `DataSource` can be lazy;
  it doesn't require that all examples be in memory at once (although in